GREATDANELADY.COM

 • Mega-Tek Rebuilder - 2 oz concentrate - Strengthens and repairs dry damaged coat and cracked paw pads!
 Used to repair damaged coat from itching, chewing caused by allergies and yeast issues. and bacterial infections.

-You can purchase all three of these in a Skin and Coat Repair Kit#34 at a discounted price from www.FirstChoiceNaturals.com or call to order: 765-287-8288
+You can purchase all three of these in a Skin and Coat Repair Kit#34 at a discounted price or order them separately. ....call to order: 765-287-8288

 What Do I Do After The Yeast Problem Is Cleared Up?